Johnny White (American football): College career

 After redshirting in 2006, White rushed for 399 yards on 95 carries as a redshirt freshman in 2007.
 He also caught 15 passes for 159 yards.
 In 2008, he played cornerback for the first seven games before returning to running back where he played in 2007.
 He also led the team with 379 kickoff return yards and had a 25.3 average per return.
 In 2009, he played primarily on offense and special teams.
 He rushed for 143 yards and a score on 19 carries and caught seven passes for 66 yards and a TD on the season.

 As a senior in 2010, Johnny White was converted back to running back for the Tar Heels.
 White was on pace to surpass the 1,000 yard rushing mark during the 2010 season, but his season was cut short to an injury.
 He finished his season with 130 carries for 720 yards and seven touchdowns, all team highs.
 He also had 24 receptions for 288 yards.

 Professional career

-Buffalo Bills

 Considered a mid-round pick by NFL scouts, White was selected by the Buffalo Bills in the fifth round, 133rd Overall in 2011 NFL draft.

-Green Bay Packers

 On October 15, 2012, White was claimed off waivers by the Green Bay Packers after the Packers' running back depth was decreasing due to the team having to place two players on the injured reserve list in as many weeks.
 White was placed on Injured Reserve by the Packers on December 5, 2012 to make room for veteran running back Ryan Grant.
 White was released with an injury settlement on December 27, 2012.

-Montreal Alouettes

 White was signed to the practice roster of the Montreal Alouettes on October 18, 2013.
 He signed with the Alouettes again in May 2014.